ANDI (Accessible Name & Description Inspector) is a free tool to test web content for accessibility.

-- Now drag and drop this link: ANDI to the Bookmarks Bar.
+- Drag and drop this link: ANDI to the Favorites Bar

-ANDI is now installed to Chrome and ready to be launched.
+- ANDI is now installed to Safari and ready to be launched

 Launch ANDI by clicking on the favorite/bookmark labelled "ANDI" that was added to the Favorites/Bookmarks Bar in the browser's toolbar.
 ANDI will analyze the test page and appear on the page.

 Benefits Of ANDI

 ANDI is like having an accessibility expert at your side, helping you make your web pages more accessible.
-It can be used early during development or later during testing.
+Use it during development or testing.
 Whether your knowledge of accessibility is vast or you're just getting started, you, your product, your end users will benefit from the guidance ANDI provides.

 How To Uninstall